 - 1. name of the replay.

 - 2. current activity: paused, stopped, playing, or thinking

-- 3. title and URL of the current page
+- title and URL of the current page

-- 4. running time of the total replay duration (including think time) - 5. total number of errors encountered during the replay - 6. number of the current page and the total number of pages in the testcase - 7. number of the current URL (on the page) and the total number of URLs in the current page - 8. bandwidth limitations applied to the replay - 9. additional info, depending on the selected tab
+- 4. running time of the total replay duration (including think time) - 5. total number of errors encountered during the replay - 6. number of the current page and the total number of pages in the testcase - 7. number of the current URL (on the page) and the total number of URLs in the current page - 8. additional info, depending on the selected tab